wakitosh/SimilarItems/README.md

 - Domain bucket: 2; Shelf: 1; Class proximity: 1; Threshold: 5
 - Item Sets: 2

+Why these weights (rationale)
+- NCID (6): A strong bibliographic signal that often links near‑editions/printings without collapsing to the exact same volume.
+It pulls truly related records while avoiding “duplicates.”
+- Author ID (5): An authority‑based exact link across a creator’s works.
+Strong, but slightly below NCID to keep topical balance and prevent author‑only clusters.
+- Authorized name (3): Weaker than Author ID because of name variants/homonyms; used as a fallback when IDs are missing.
+- Subject (5): High topical affinity but can be broad/noisy depending on cataloging practice.
+Balanced with NCID/Author to avoid overly general lists.
+- Domain bucket (2), Shelf (1), Class proximity (1): Light “stack browsing” flavor.
+These signals add serendipity via physical/notation proximity but are kept low to avoid homogenizing the list.
+- Item Sets (2): Curated group membership is useful especially when mappings are sparse; a modest weight prevents one set from dominating results.
+- Bib ID (0) + penalty: Series/volume siblings are plentiful.
+With a strong penalty for same BibID (and same base title), they won’t flood the top while still appearing when alternatives are scarce.

+Diversity and thresholds
+- Class proximity threshold (≈5) allows near neighbors in classification without drifting too far.
+- Final “diversification” stage prefers different base titles first; the above weights cooperate by preventing any single signal from overwhelming variety.

+Tuning tips
+- More author‑centric lists: raise Author ID (and possibly Authorized name) by +1–2.
+- Strong, well‑curated subjects: raise Subject to 6–7; consider lowering Shelf/Class if lists look too homogeneous.
+- Stack‑browsing feel: gently raise Shelf to 2 or Class proximity to 2, but monitor variety.

 Serendipity
 - Demote same Bib ID: On; Penalty: 150
 - Same base title penalty: automatically the same as above (min 100)